pippinbarr/cart263/course-information/schedule.md

 * **Complete** [Exercise 1: Where's Sausage Dog?
 New Game+](../exercises/wheres-sausage-dog-new-game-plus.md) (due the night of class)

 ### Examples
-- For various examples of JavaScript and p5, refer to the [CART253 Fall 2020 repository](https://www.github.com/pippinbarr/cart253-2020/).
+- For various examples of JavaScript and p5, refer to the [CART253](https://pippinbarr.github.io/cc/1/examples/) and Pippin's [p5.js example collections](https://editor.p5js.org/pippinbarr/collections).

 ## Classroom (in Discord classroom channels at 13:30 on the day of class)
 * Q&A